 Dr. Austin further processed soil samples from the experiment and extracted organic matter that had differing degrees of protectedness ‒ the unprotected free bits, the stickier stuff tucked away inside tiny clumps of mineral particles, and the small metabolites that form an intimate coating on the clay particles.
 She also chloroform-fumigated soil samples to extract total microbial biomass, that is, all the living fungi and bacteria.
 She then shot all these organic matter extracts through the mass spectrometer.
 The story that emerged from this finer analysis is that only about 2/3 of the carbon atoms that move into the roots are retained to build root tissue.
 The other third are sent directly to the soil.
 Growing root tips release carbon-rich mucilage that feeds microbes and coats soil particles.
 Slender short-lived root hairs and threads of fungi work their way into tiny aggregates of soil particles where they are relatively protected and deposit their carbon.
 Soil microbes incorporate the carbon into their cells within hours, and these cells turn over rapidly and release the transformed carbon into the soil, further contributing to the clumping and the coating of the particles.
 The organic matter that coats the clay particles is protected from degradation by the way it is bound to the mineral surface, suggesting that while the protein glomalin may play a role in binding aggregates together, it is not the only source of persistent organic matter.
 The shoots can enter the same pathway of transformation, but only at a later stage of breakdown.

 What does this mean in practical terms?
 Dr. Austin’s focus is the loss of organic matter from farmland when the leftover stalks and leaves of a corn crop are hauled off for bioenergy.
 If the shoots of the corn account for a small fraction of the organic matter that builds up in soil, then the removal of a major portion of them can be fully compensated using the cover crop.
-Dr. Amélie Gaudin investigates the feasibility of increasing soil organic matter in fields where the shoots are grazed by livestock.
+Along these lines, Dr. Amélie Gaudin investigates the feasibility of increasing soil organic matter in fields where the shoots are grazed by livestock.
 Glomalin researcher Dr. Nichols insists that every field should have something growing on it at all times.
 In fact, at the end of Dr. Austin’s project, after a second corn crop, the amount of 13C detectable in the soil from the original cover crop had fallen to a very low level, and the difference in the relative contributions of root and shoot were negligible.
 Cover crops have to be used every year in order to build up soil organic matter and sequester carbon out of the atmosphere over the long term.

 If soil organic matter buildup can play such a key role in pulling carbon dioxide out of the atmosphere, climate activists sometimes ask how to convince farmers to take on such a burden.
 One incentive is direct government payments to farmers who switch to methods that capture carbon dioxide, such as California’s Healthy Soils Program.
 However, increasing soil organic matter is in the farmer’s self-interest.
 One of the functions of soil organic matter is to increase the soil’s water holding capacity, and another is to decrease its erodibility.
 These are exactly the advantages a farmer needs to face a future of harsher droughts and bigger storms.
 Soil organic matter not only fights climate change, it helps farmers weather its effects.
 Soil organic matter lives up to the hype.
 Time to join the club.